JohnnyPeng18/HiTyper/README.md

 ## Usage

-Currently HiTyper has the following command line options:
+Currently HiTyper has the following command line options: (Some important settings are stored in file `config.py`, you may need to modify it before running HiTyper)

 ### findusertype